Friesens Corp. Bookmarks Record Year In 2018 - PembinaValleyOnline.com

 "Whenever the (Canadian) dollar decreases in value, it's a good thing for exporters like Friesens," he noted.

-In his report, Friesen indicated the USD saw a 5 percent improvement in the last half of 2018 over the first half and was worth an average of $1.32 CAD.
+In his report, Friesen indicated the USD saw a 5 percent improvement in the last half of 2018 in comparison to the last half of 2017 and was worth an average of $1.32 CAD.

 In addition, he pointed to a resurgence in the North American hardcover book market, which is one of Friesens' specialties and the core of its business, posting 5 percent growth in each of the past three years.